The ITensor Software Library for Tensor Network Calculations: Quantum Number Block Sparse ITensors

 Unlike the examples above, general QN-conserving ITensors will have many blocks which can be non-zero, and having block sizes greater than $1\!\times\!1$.
-Summations, factorizations, and especially contractions of general block-sparse tensors can be much faster than for dense tensors with the same index dimensions, not only because the zero (unallocated) blocks can be skipped over, but also because operations on non-zero blocks can be performed in parallel.
-The C++ implementation of ITensor currently uses multi-core parallelism within the algorithm for block-sparse tensor contraction, with speedups of up to $5\times$ observed in practical physics applications, though the speedups vary depending on the application.
+Summations, factorizations, and especially contractions of general block sparse tensors can be much faster than for dense tensors with the same index dimensions, not only because the zero (unallocated) blocks can be skipped over, but also because operations on non-zero blocks can be performed in parallel.
+Both the Julia and C++ implementations of ITensor use multi-core parallelism within their block sparse tensor contraction algorithm, with speedups of up to $5\times$ observed in practical physics applications, though the speedups vary depending on the application.

 Finally, all other operations available for dense tensors work for QN-conserving ITensors too, with exactly the same interface.
 This includes the use of combiner ITensors, factorizations such as the SVD and QR, and higher-level algorithms involving matrix product states and operators.
+For further reading on how various tensor operations can be implemented while respecting Abelian group symmetries and related quantum numbers, see Ref.~\cite{SinghU1}.